• Skip to primary navigation

 Investing in Your Future, and Beyond

-A LIRP is not generally needed for some people considering retirement investments but if you are looking for tax-free income and to maximize your investments as you approach retirement, a LIRP is definitely worth considering.
+A LIRP is not generally needed for some people considering retirement investments, but if you are looking for tax-free income and to maximize your investments in various insurance products as you approach retirement, a LIRP is definitely worth considering.

 Matador Insurance can help you evaluate your options in just minutes, whether you’re interested in learning more about life insurance retirement plans or determining what kind of coverage is suitable for you.
 Contact us online or request a consultation to address any questions or concerns you may have about a life insurance retirement plan today.